Chenyang-Lu/Chenyang-Lu.github.io/content/chinese/publication/semantic_occ_map.md

 publication_types = [2]

 # Publication name and optional abbreviated version.
-publication = "IEEE Robotics and Automation Letters" publication_short = "IEEE Robotics and Automation Letters"
+publication = "IEEE Robotics and Automation Letters (also presented in ICRA'19)" publication_short = "IEEE Robotics and Automation Letters (also presented in ICRA'19)"

 # Abstract and optional shortened version.
 abstract = ""